New north Bend retail/housing area, to include relocated Costco, gets city Planning Commission thumbs-up - KTVZ

 There are also three retail pads for retail sales, a drive-thru restaurant and a standard restaurant.
 Numerous transportation improvements are planned, and deviations from development standards are proposed, such a 10-foot building height increase, from 45 to 55 feet.

-City planning staff had recommended approval of the master plan, with several conditions.
+City planning staff had recommended Planning Commission approval of the master plan, with several conditions.

-The master plan proposal and Planning Commission recommendation is scheduled to go before city councilors at their Nov.
+The master plan proposal is scheduled to go before city councilors at their Nov.
 2 meeting.
 The city would still need to approve the specific developments' site plans, including one for Costco, before construction could begin.

-Kelsey McGee is meeting with the city's principal planner to find out when we can expect to see building start.
-Her report will be on NewsChannel 21 at Five.

-Note: (Update: Adding video, comments from city planner)